Blackpool's smoke-free parks criticised

 Signs have gone up at public park entrances to warn visitors that children need protecting from smoking.

 The signs read: "Altogether Now.
-To protect children, this is a designated smokefree site."'No risk'
+To protect children, this is a designated smokefree site."

 Dr Doyle, Blackpool GP and clinical lead for Blackpool Clinical Commissioning Group, said there was "overwhelming public support" for smoke-free parks and playgrounds.

 "Tobacco litter is greatly reduced where the smoke-free message is clear.
 Cigarette butts are not biodegradable so they pose a danger to young children who may eat them," she said.

 "The sooner smoking becomes less visible in our local community the better for our children."

 Simon Clark, director of Forest, said: "There are no health benefits from banning smoking in public parks.
 No-one is at any risk from bring exposed to a wisp of smoke in the open air.

 "Tobacco is a legal product and consumers must be allowed to smoke somewhere.
 This policy promotes intolerance and social exclusion because it will discourage smokers, especially elderly smokers, from going out."